This vehicle is currently in stock at Grange Specialist Cars Swindon and can be purchased from County Motor Works Vauxhall.

 Exterior Body Features

-Automatic headlights, LED daytime running lights
+Adaptive brake lights, LED daytime running lights, LED tail lights

-Alarm system/interior protection/immobiliser, Remote central locking
+Alarm system/interior protection/immobiliser, Chrome surround electric key, Keyless entry and keyless start, Remote central locking

 Sunvisors with illuminated vanity mirrors